ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/snowflake.markdown

 {PANEL: Snowflake warehouse setup}

-Prior to running the ETL task, please create the warehouse destination tables that RavenDB records are to be transferred to.
+Prior to running the ETL task, please create the **destination tables** in the warehouse database that RavenDB records are to be transferred to.

 {PANEL/}